The Revelation of Jesus Christ:

 A participant in one of the groups studying The Revelation of Jesus Christ: The Faithful Witness points out that it’s difficult to come up with a good response to this part of Question 2 in this lesson: “What do the seven spirits and the seven stars represent?
 If necessary, refer to the book of Revelation 1:20.”

-A: We have the answer to what the stars represent in the book of Revelation 1:20, but there isn’t anything specified about the meaning of the seven spirits.
+Q: We have the answer to what the stars represent in the book of Revelation 1:20, but there isn’t anything specified about the meaning of the seven spirits.
 One of our leaders thought the author was using the image of the seven stars to represent the seven churches, but it was unclear how she arrived at that.
 Another person also seemed to think the spirits represented the churches.
 Can you clarify what the author of the book of Revelation may have meant by the seven spirits and the seven stars?

-Q: We can try.
 That part of Question 2 is immediately preceded by a question about where the seven spirits apparently dwell, and it suggests that the book of Revelation 1:4 might be helpful in providing that answer.
 According to the author of the book of Revelation, the seven spirits are hanging out before the throne of him “who is and who was and who is to come.”
 Since we’ve already established that throne is in heaven and the one “who is and who was and who is to come” is Jesus, we know that the seven spirits dwell before the throne of God in heaven.
 This information helps shed light on what the spirits are doing in the third chapter in the book of Revelation.

 We probably would call these seven spirits archangels, and tradition holds that they can be found around the throne of God except when they’re on a specific mission (not necessarily as messengers).
-The three archangels named elsewhere in Scripture are Michael, Gabriel and Raphael, though Raphael appears by name only in the deuterocanonical Book of Tobit.
+The three archangels named elsewhere in Scripture are Michael, Gabriel and Raphael, though Raphael is named only in the deuterocanonical Book of Tobit.
 Later in the book of Revelation, seven angels will reappear several times, but here for some reason the author prefers to call these particular angels spirits, probably to indicate that they have more to do than serve as heavenly messengers.
 In the book of Revelation 1:20, the seven stars are equated with the angels of the seven Christian communities to whom the letters are being sent, so from that we can assume that both the seven stars and the seven spirits are angels.

 What’s unclear is whether the archangels also are the angels of the seven churches, and that’s worth thinking about.
 The author John appears to be making a conscious distinction between the two, which suggests that they aren’t the same.
 The big deal about that block of questions is that there are seven spirits and seven stars, and Jesus makes the eighth in each group—so these two groups of seven images are connected through Jesus in some way.
 That the seven stars are referencing the universal Church on earth is pretty clear, and it seems likely that the seven spirits are representing its parallel in heaven.